 - Become self-reliant - even if you are working with the very best teacher, you are still practicing on your own most of the time.
 You must make sure that whatever instructions your teacher gives you (or that you assign yourself) get carried out correctly and consistently!

 - Never give up!
-Remember YOU CAN learn to play guitar as well as you want to, if you have all of your fingers, a strong desire to improve and follow an effective approach to practicing!
+Remember YOU CAN learn to play the guitar as well as you want to if you have all of your fingers, a strong desire to improve and follow an effective approach to practicing!
 Never give up!

 Above all else, remember to keep at it!
 Use the advice from this article to make your practicing both fun and focused in order to decrease the time needed to reach your goals!
 If you haven't yet taken the survey mentioned at the beginning of the article, you can do so here: